XDLIN57/PYNUKE/README.md

    - Drop a custom **server image** into the `image` folder and press Enter.

 4. **Unleash the Chaos**:
-   - The bot will automatically create channels, flood them with messages, spam DMs, change server details, and assign random roles.
+   - Pynuke will automatically create channels, flood them with messages, spam DMs, change server details, and assign random roles.

 ---

 ## 🛑 Disclaimer

-This bot is **extremely destructive** and intended for **educational purposes only**.
+Pynuke is **extremely destructive** and intended for **educational purposes only**.
 Use it responsibly, and only on servers where you have explicit permission. **Unauthorized use could result in severe consequences.**

 ---